Walking at Coed y Brenin Forest Park

 Monday to Friday 9.30am to 4.30pm

-The ranger service is available seven days per week, throughout the year (except Christmas Day and Boxing Day) from 9.30am to 4.30pm.
+The visitor information desk is available seven days per week, throughout the year (except Christmas Day and Boxing Day) during the above opening hours.

 Tel: 01341 440728